tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 Continue in the slides to the undersampling slide.

-* If we have imbalanced classes, we can purposefully use more of the minority class for training - this is oversampling.
-However, we can also take fewer instances of the majority class than would be indicated by a proportional sampling method - this is called undersampling.
+* If we have imbalanced classes, we can purposefully use more of the minority class for training-this is oversampling.
+However, we can also take fewer instances of the majority class than would be indicated by a proportional sampling method-this is called undersampling.

 * In undersampling, we take only as many instances of the majority class as there are instances in the minority class training set.